What is Bellingham Public Schools currently doing to keep students and staff safe?

 - We encourage students to take responsibility for their part in maintaining safe school environments, including student participation in safety planning.
 Keep your contact information updated, have a family plan, and an out-of-area phone contact.
 In a large emergency, remember that texts may work but phone calls may not.

-- As more schools receive computers in the 1:1 program, we’re engaging more with students and parents about digital citizenship and best practices on social media.
-Click HERE for tech resources for families
+- As more schools receive computers in the one-to-one program, we’re engaging more with students and parents about digital citizenship and best practices on social media.
+View our technology resources for families.

 How often do schools conduct emergency drills?

-Every academic year, each school will perform 3 lockdown drills, 1 earthquake drill, 3 fire drills, and 1 intercom and school response system drill.
+Every academic year, each school will perform three lockdown drills, one earthquake drill, three fire drills, and one intercom and school response system drill.

 What can I do at home to teach my child(ren) about emergencies?